vitaliykalachev/webtronics_tests/readme.md

 ## Functionality:

 - User registration/authorization.
-During authorization, the user on the client receives a JWT from which you can get the user id.
 - An authorized user has access to CRUD endpoints
+- An authorized user can like or dislike other users posts but not his own
-- CRUD Documetation (Swagger)
+- CRUD API Documetation (Swagger)
 - Postman collection with autotests